Covid-related misinformation videos spread primarily through Facebook, as its fact-checkers fail to spot false information, finds new Oxford study

 About the research

 Oxford researchers analysed 1,091,8756 distinct Covid-related misinformation videos posted on Facebook, Twitter and Reddit during the period October 2019 and June 2020.
-Download the full report.
+The full report can be found here.

 About the OII